brew-your-own/statsd/README.md

 This is a simple pass-thru value.
 It will send the latest value received during this interval as is to carbon.
 This means that if several values are received during the interval, only the last one is accumulated and forwarded to Graphite.
 The value is reset to 0 at the end of the interval.
+With this mode, StatsD effectively acts as a UDP-to-TCP bridge.

 Counting
 --------